-The Anoto Live Forms PrintProcessor application provides a convenient way to manually print forms as and when required.
-In addition to this, the PrintProcessor also provides a simple yet powerful way to automate print production, including the ability to pre-populate data onto a form from an external data source and print in bulk.
+Anoto Live Forms' PrintProcessor application provides a convenient way to manually print forms as and when required.
+In addition to this, PrintProcessor also provides a simple yet powerful way to automate print production, including the ability to pre-populate data onto a form from an external data source and print in bulk.

-- Open the PrintProcessor, select any form and then either print or print-to-file
+- Open PrintProcessor, select any form and then either print or 'Print-to-file'

-- Right-click and drag the xml file from step 3 into the inbox folder from step 4 and select Copy here.
+- Copy/Paste the XML file from step 3 into the 'inbox' folder from Step 4.

 Fig 1 - Locating the Form ID in the PrintProcessor